aperson31415/aio_solns/ORAC Userscript/README.md

 This is a cool userscript that I use for orac2.info.
 These are the features:
 - Shows hidden problems
+- Shows counts and ur placing below leaderboard
 - Organises problems into more tags (i.e. starter problems)
+- Organises problems into difficulty ELO, based on solve counts
 - Allows for custom tagging / bookmarking of problems
 - Adds some small style changes
-- Adds approximations of difficulty for problems, by solve count (Mostly accurate, but some problems over/underestimated bcuz some have official editorials, some are usually hidden (so are rated super high but not that hard))
 - Adds editorials
 - Adds statements for old problems - while you can't submit, AMT sometimes reuses problems, so it's a kinda good idea to practice for idea generation or that...
-- Adds some informatics notes/reference/implementations
+- Adds some informatics notes/reference/implementations and strategy

 By the way, you **need tampermonkey** for this script to work well (now fully dependent on tampermonkey :( because using tampermonkey specific storage functions).
 You can adapt this, it's probably kinda easy.

-Old pdf problems are broken - might fix later
+View the issues page on this repo to help improve this (chrome extension soon maybe)